LiamMarrinan/Latin102/translation2.md

 C. Translate

-Deianira, the wife of Hercules, unable to cross the large river, which was named Evanus, and asked the centaur Nessus, who was the son of Ixion and Nubes, for help. this centaur, with Deianira having been submerged by himself, wanted to violate her.
+Deianira, the wife of Hercules, unable to cross the large river, which was named Evanus, asked the centaur Nessus, who was the son of Ixion and Nubes, for help. this centaur, with Deianira having been submerged by himself, wanted to violate her.
 Hither, when Hercules intervened and when Deianira begged for her own protection, he pierced Nussus with arrows.
 As he died, knowing the arrows were soaked with a powerful poison of the Hydra Lernaean, having taken out the blood, he gave it to Deianira and said it was a love charm.